MathStuff/Matrices/README.md

 C.setFeatures() #Can be used to fix column naming issues, sets the column names to defaults

-C.setcoldtypes() #Can be used to fix column type related issues, sets the column types to what first row carries
+C.setcoldtypes(declare) #Can be used to fix column type related issues, sets the column types to what first row carries.
+If declare is True, individual dtypes are applied to every element in the matrix

 ```